swatiLalwani/swatiLalwani/README.md

 Feel free to check out my resume and my portfolio for a deeper dive into my skills and experiences.
 I am currently looking for opportunity so please reach out me on LinkedIn.

-🌍  I'm based in California
+🌍  I'm based in United States

 🖥️  See my portfolio at https://swatilalwani1214.wixsite.com/swatilalwani